 The following information is provided in accordance with the requirement of 38 U.S.C. § 7101(c)(2) to report, in terms of full-time employee equivalents (FTE), the number of acting Board members designated under 38 U.S.C. § 7102(c)(1)(A) during the preceding year.
-Fifty-five attorneys served as acting Board members from time to time during FY 1998 for a total of 6.9 FTE.
-One physician served as an acting Board member for a total of .004 FTE.
-Thus, the total FTE of all acting Board members in FY 1997 was 6.9 FTE.
+Sixty-four attorneys served as acting Board members from time to time during FY 1999 for a total of 4.5 FTE.
 The Board uses a system of written designations of acting Board members by the Chairman to ensure adherence to the statutory requirements regarding the use of acting Board members.